-TOKYO, December 8, 2021 – Ricoh’s global leadership in corporate sustainability has been recognized with inclusion in the 2021 climate change “A List” by CDP*¹, a non-profit organization that runs the leading global disclosure system for environmental impacts.
-This is the second consecutive year that Ricoh features in the list.
+TOKYO, December 14, 2022 – Ricoh’s global leadership in corporate sustainability has been recognized once again with its inclusion in the 2022 climate change “A List” by CDP*, a non-profit organization that runs the leading global disclosure system for environmental impact.

 The CDP “A List” comprises companies recognized as global leaders who demonstrate excellence in their actions, strategies, and results in responding to climate change.
 CDP evaluated over 10,000 companies worldwide this year, and the climate change 2022 “A List” includes 283 companies, of which 74 are Japanese.
 This is Ricoh’s third consecutive year on the A List since 2020.

 Climate change is one of the most serious challenges facing global society.
 Ricoh has positioned the "realization of a zero-carbon society" as one of its seven material issues to help tackle this challenge.
 To achieve this, Ricoh set ESG targets for renewable energy utilization rate and GHG (greenhouse gas) reduction rate and has been working to resolve social challenges through business.